nathanferrell/VenU/README.md

 Make sure to create the following files:
-App.tsx
+App.tsx,
-All of the /screens directory
+All of the /screens directory,
-All of the /images directory
+All of the /images directory,
-babel.config.js
+babel.config.js,
 all of /android/app/src/main/res/*